Masterpiece New Zealand Adventure Tour

 This morning we’ll make the steady climb up Mount John though forest and tussock to the observatory at the top.
 As we walk, we’ll look out over 360-degree views across the impressive Mackenzie Basin flats and surrounding mountains and lakes.
 After our hike, we’ll check out the famous and much photographed Church of the Good Shepherd, as well as Tekapo’s statue to the working dog, commissioned in 1968 by local farmers to pay tribute to the role these intelligent canines played in working the land.

 Journey to Christchurch

 We’ll travel on towards Christchurch this afternoon and watch as the passing scenery shifts from tussock and mountain to the lush Canterbury plains and arable land.
-We’ll make a stop in the pretty country town of Geraldine for a glimpse of rural life in New Zealand.
-Our destination today is Christchurch, the South Island’s largest city, where we’ll spend a comfortable night in quiet lodgings.
+We’ll make a stop in Peel Forest and venture into the heart of one of New Zealand's last remaining podocarp forests.
+Our destination today is Christchurch.

 Hike Banks Peninsula